Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ## Objective for Redaction Agent

 ### Action Statement
 Conduct a thorough review of the `demande.md` file to identify and redact any sensitive information related to the economic framework and character interactions that could violate privacy regulations.
+Ensure that the enhanced redaction protocols for economic data are applied consistently throughout the document.

 ### Source Files
 - **File to Analyze**: `demande.md`